Page-bottom layout change on the way. Details here.

 - Subverted during the second half of Double Rainboom; The monster attacking Townsville appears to have stepped upon the talking dog, but the Powerpuff girls got there first.
 Later on, he's about to do the same to them but this time Rainbow Dash intervenes

-- In SHED.MOV of the PONY.MOV series, Discord is shown crushing Applebloom a la Bambi Meets Godzilla.
+- In SHED.MOV of the Pony Dot Mov series, Discord is shown crushing Applebloom a la Bambi Meets Godzilla.
 Ultimately subverted in SWAG.MOV, since Rainbow Dash manages to stop Discord from killing Applebloom, who quietly creeps off to the side.

 Truth In Television